iamdtang/skaterdav85.github.io/_posts/2016-01-09-handling-errors-with-ember-data.md

 keywords: ember data errors, AdapterError, DS.AdapterError, model errors, JSON API errors, JSONAPI errors, JSONAPISerializer, errors, RESTSerializer, JSONSerializer, isValid, DS.Errors, DS.InvalidError
 ---

 Last time I wrote about the different serializers in Ember Data and their corresponding API response formats in my post [Which Ember Data Serializer Should I Use?](/2015/12/05/which-ember-data-serializer-should-i-use.html).
 You know how to work with Ember Data and the happy paths when your promises resolve.
 That's great, but you also need to handle error responses.
-Let's look at how to do that when your API adheres to the JSON API specification or the formats expected by the `RESTSerializer` and `JSONSerializer`.
+Let's look at how to do that.

-## Handling JSON API Errors

-If your API follows the JSON API specification, then errors will need to adhere to a format like this:
+As of Ember Data 2.x, all error responses follow the JSON-API spec.
+A JSON-API error response looks like this:

 ```json
 {